Bitcoin was born from a small community and has grown fast. There are a lot of things you can do to support it and help others learn more.

 You can start mining bitcoins to help processing transactions.
 In order to protect the network, you should join smaller mining pools and prefer decentralized pools like P2Pool or pools with getblocktemplate (GBT) support.

-The Bitcoin Foundation and many other non-profit organizations are dedicated to protecting and promoting Bitcoin.
+Many non-profit organizations are dedicated to protecting and promoting Bitcoin.
 You can help these groups by joining them and taking part in their projects, discussions and events.

 Meet the communities